-American Gods episode two introduces us to yet more Old Gods, including the grim and bloodthirsty Czernobog.
+American Gods series one episode two introduces us to yet more Old Gods, including the grim and bloodthirsty Czernobog.

 We first meet Czernobog in a shabby Chicago apartment, where this grumpy run-down Old God is scraping by with his three Slavic goddess flatmates.
 Czernobog may not be happy to see Mr Wednesday, but the all-father is determined to get him on board with his fight against the New Gods.

 The sledgehammer that once ran with blood now rests rusting on the mantelpiece.
 Czernobog has had to sate his thirst for blood and death by becoming a “knocker” in a slaughterhouse and killing cattle, though even that role has been made redundant by technology.

 American Gods mythology guide: Who is Mr Nancy the African trickster god?

 Actor Peter Stormare does an excellent job hamming it up as this bloodthirsty Slavic deity.
 But who is Czernobog – and where has novelist Neil Gaiman borrowed him from?

 The name comes from čĭrnŭ, “black”, and bogŭ, “god”.
 Alternatively known as Chernabog, Chornoboh, and Tchernobog, the god we meet is a deity of the west Slavic tribes of the 12th century.